6 tips to design a magazine like National Geographic

 It can be quite overwhelming to find just the right balance.
 To start with, you can use magazine templates to make your job easier and also to take inspiration from.
-Flipsnack offers quite a few templates to choose from and you can easily customize them in a matter of minutes.
+Flipsnack offers quite a few travel magazine templates to choose from and you can easily customize them in a matter of minutes.

-- Choose wisely the imagery
+- Choose the imagery wisely

 If there is something that most of us associate the National Geographic magazine to, that would be incredible photography.
 And I am not just talking about the quality of the pictures which is always one of high quality.
 But also about the way in which they tell a story.
 It’s like almost all their photographs encapsulate a tale and diffuse such emotions that transport you right to those places.
 Another visual trait of the National Geographic would be their iconic portraits that make you instantly empathize with those people.

 So if you’re thinking to design a magazine the National Geographic style, pay extra attention to the photography aspect.
 Besides of the quality (which should always be high), you need to make sure that all the visuals tie well with the content that you have and manage to give readers a sense of something.
 Since “a picture is worth a thousand words”, always make sure that the ones you’re choosing to display in your magazine tell the right story.

 - Timeless design – the art of being invisibly noticeable

 Withstanding the test of time